KynanDelaney/PlanarID/README.md

 <p align="center">
   <img src="readme_media/order_of_comparisons.svg" width="75%" style="border: 1px solid #005F6B; padding: 5px;">
   <figcaption align="center">Fig. 2: Photographic records are generally assessed looking backwards in time.
 Individuals/patterns
 captured later are compared against earlier occasions.
 Colourful polygons represent unique identifying patterns captured in each occasion.</figcaption>
 </p>

 <br>

 <br>

-First, we can take a photographic example (or many photographic examples) of an individual on a given occasion and compare that (or those) against all previous photos in our photographic record.
-Here, we take our blue triangle from occasion 3, and compare against our photographic record of of colourful polygons captured on occasion two.
+To start finding matches in an existing photographic record, one can take one or more photographic examples of an individual on a given occasion and compare those against all previous photos in our photographic record.
+Here, we take our blue triangle from Occasion 3 and compare against our photographic record of colourful polygons captured on Occasion 2.

 <br>